Wpayal09/Prodigy_WD_01/README.md

-responvise web page in which intercative navigation takes place
+stopwatch web page using html, css and javascript